 - In Abruzzo, meatballs become “pallotte” and “pallottine” and enrich many regional dishes, including a first course of “spaghetti alla chitarra” (a type of egg pasta similar to spaghetti but wider and square-shaped).

-- In Campania, there is no lasagna without a filling of tomato sauce, mozzarella, and delicious, tiny meatballs that children enjoy discovering and savoring.
+- In Campania, there is no lasagna without a filling of tomato sauce, mozzarella (by the way, did you know that in Italy fresh mozzarella is almost never put on hot pasta?
+Read about it at the link.), and delicious, tiny meatballs that children enjoy discovering and savoring.

 - In Puglia, they have “maccaroni azzese,” a hearty baked dish similar to “pasta mbruscinata” from Calabria.